Mgr. Eliška Poláčková Ph.D.

 - Theatre and Drama in Classical Greek and Rome: Classical Greek and Roman Theatre, Reading Euripides´ Hippolytus, Reading Plautus´ Mostellaria and Menaechmi

-- Medieval Theatre, Drama, and Performances: Medieval Theatre, Medieval Performances, Plancts - Between Text and Performance
+- Medieval Theatre, Drama, and Performances: Medieval Theatre, Medieval Performances, Plancts - Between Text and Performance, Feast of Fools as a Cultural Performance

 - Theatre Translation: Adapting for Theatre (with Pavel Drábek), Translating Curculio for Stage